 The spa at the Hyatt Regency Downtown Denver has a Rocky Mountain Suite, with region-themed decor and a fireplace that sets the tone for maximum relaxation.

 Glenwood Hot Springs Lodge’s Spa of the Rockies offers a High-Altitude Adjustment Massage that eases breathing, fatigue and headaches sometimes felt after exertion at higher altitudes.

 In Ridgway, Chipeta Solar Springs Lodge & Spa’s Southwestern Stone Massage uses the region’s warm basalt stones and cool marble to increase circulation.

-The Vail Marriott Mountain Resort & Spa features a Mountain Rescue Facial perfect after a long day on the slopes.
-It soothes a sunburn and deeply hydrates dry, tired skin and improves an uneven texture.
+The Vail Marriott Mountain Resort & Spa features a Well & Being Alpine Facial perfect after a long day on the slopes.
+It soothes dry, tired skin and improves an uneven texture.

 Sol Impressions Massage Studio in Breckenridge also caters to the post-ski crowd with its Apres Massage, which uses amica ointment to provide immediate relief to sore muscles.

-In Mount Crested Butte, The Wildflower Spa has a Traveler’s Relief Massage that replenish vital energy for those who might have worked themselves too hard exploring Colorado's high-altitude playground.
+In Mount Crested Butte, The Wildflower Spa has an Expedition Relief Massage that replenishes vital energy for those who might have worked themselves too hard exploring Colorado's high-altitude playground.

 Photo Credit: The Brown Palace Hotel and Spa.